 A Teacher’s Holiday Survival Guide

-You survived Halloween but that was just a warm-up for the busy-ness of Thanksgiving and then the holidays.
+You survived Halloween but that was just a warm-up for the busy days ahead with Thanksgiving and Christmas coming soon.

-A colleague of mine always likes to call this time of the year “Hurricane Season.”
-The combination of colder weather (for those in seasonal areas), shorter days, later nights and the (sometimes forced) frivolity of the holiday season increase the stress on staff members and students alike.
+A colleague of mine always likes to call this time of year “Hurricane Season.”
+The combination of colder weather (for those in seasonal areas), shorter days, later nights, and the (sometimes forced) frivolity of the holiday season increase the stress on staff members and students alike.

 Let children be children